aaneloy/ROS-Windows10/README.md

 This user account is for the normal non-admin user that you'll be logged-in as by default when launching a distro.

-# Update & upgrade your distro's packages
+# Update & Upgrade your distro's packages

 Most distros ship with an empty/minimal package catalog.
 I strongly recommend regularly updating your package catalog, and upgrading your installed packages using your distro's preferred package manager.
 On Debian/Ubuntu, you use apt: